 - crime prediction software that increases police surveillance of marginalised groups, perpetuating bias and affecting social cohesion.

 There is also an issue around transparency, for example where AI systems are used to screen candidates for jobs and reject applicants for reasons that may be unclear.

 Then there are cases where algorithms just don’t work very well.
 A flu prediction algorithm that analysed search activity to predict where outbreaks of the virus might strike next suffered ‘model drift’, while social analytics during Hurricane Sandy wrongly placed Manhattan as the disaster hub after the worst-hit areas of Breezy Point, Coney Island and Rockaway saw limited mobile usage due to blackouts, drained batteries and limited cellular access.

 ‘Psychographics’, profiling and behavioural targeting

-China’s social credit system, criticised by human rights groups, ranks and blacklists citizens based on social and behavioural data, ranging from their levels of debt to whether they cheat in online games or leave fake product reviews.
+China’s social credit system, criticised by human rights groups, ranks citizens based on social and behavioural data.
 It offers perks like preferential loans and quick access to doctors to those who score well, and restricted travel or access to public services to those who don’t.

 Many organisations will want to use data they have collected for another purpose, or to aggregate data before they decide what to do with it.
 In the EU, the GDPR has rules about how this can be done with personal data.